-Those improvements are set to continue further following a great deal of ongoing fishery consultancy work which will thin out the smaller fish to give the remaining stock the opportunity to grow on.
+Those improvements are set to continue further following a great deal of ongoing fishery consultancy work which has thinned out the smaller fish to give the remaining stock the opportunity to grow on.

 Indeed, over the past few years Hopsford Hall's main lake has built a growing reputation for its carp and is now a popular haunt with an increasing number of anglers not only from the Coventry area but as far afield as Suffolk.

-Slightly away from the main lake past the remains of a former canal arm is another small lake - the Duckery (below) - which is preferred by some anglers to the main lake.
+Slightly away from the main lake past the remains of a former canal arm is another small lake - the Duckery - which, although hardly ever fished, is preferred by some anglers to the main lake.

-Improvement work will also be carried out on the Duckery during the next couple of years to remove much of the excessive vegetation which is becoming invasive whilst maintaining the original charm of the pool for those anglers who enjoy fishing smaller, more intimate waters.
+Improvement has been carried out on the Duckery over the past few years to remove much of the excessive vegetation which had becoming invasive whilst maintaining the original charm of the pool for those anglers who enjoy fishing more intimate waters.

 Hopsford Hall Lake

 Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and nine feet at the dam end.